PermutaTriangle/Permuta/README.md

 [[1, 3], [1, 2], [1, 4], [3, 4], [2, 4]]
 ```

-The basic symmetries are implemented.
+The basic symmetries are implemented:

 ```python
 >>> [p.reverse(), p.complement(), p.inverse()]
  [(4, 2, 3, 1), (4, 2, 3, 1), (1, 3, 2, 4)]
 ```

-To take direct sums and skew sums we use `+` and `-`.
+To take direct sums and skew sums we use `+` and `-`:

 ```python
 >>> q = Perm((1, 2, 3, 4, 5))